AngelMCYT/sugass/README.md

-- 👋 Hi, I’m @AngelMCYT
+- 👋 Hi, I’m @zSugaszsz
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Trangel M'C#2228
+- 📫 How to reach me sugas.0

 <!---
 AngelMCYT/AngelMCYT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.